 The survey and sampling timescale is important here when considering the spatial/temporal scale of your natural analog (Fig. 2), the duration of the study, and the types of measurements and platforms used.
-When constructing a geochemical model of a natural system, we typically make the assumption of steady state, or in other words that chemical concentrations are not changing with time due to a balance between the inputs and the outputs on the timescale of interest.
-A steady state assumption
+When constructing a geochemical model of a natural system, we typically make the assumption of steady state, or in other words that concentrations are not changing with time due to a balance between the inputs and the outputs on the timescale of interest: